vmware-tanzu/tanzu-framework/docs/cli/getting-started.md

 * [go](https://golang.org/dl/) version 1.16

-Clone the core repo and run the below command to build and install CLI and plugins locally
+Clone Tanzu Framework and run the below command to build and install CLI and plugins locally.
 ```
 TANZU_CLI_NO_INIT=true make build-install-cli-all
 ```